sirnicolaz/stackmob-ruby/README.md

 ### Reporting Bugs

-We are using [GitHub Issues](https://github.com/stackmob/stackmob-ruby/issues) to track feature requests and bugs.
+We are using <a href="https://github.com/stackmob/stackmob-ruby/issues">GitHub Issues</a> to track feature requests and bugs.

 ### Running the Tests